vmware-samples/euc-samples/macOS-Samples/macOS-POC-Guide.md

 1. Click **Save** when completed.
 1. In the UEM Console, click *Add > Profile > macOS > User.
 Configure the General payload settings.

     > For help setting up SSO profiles, refer to the [TechZone Article about Identity Preferences](https://techzone.vmware.com/blog/managing-identity-preferences-streamline-single-sign-macos-revisited).
-You basically need to create a profile with 2 parts:  the SCEP profile pointing to the UEM-Access CA integration (for the user's identity cert), and either an Identity Preference Payload to set the preference for Safari and WebKit, or a Custom Settings payload that sets the app-specific preference to auto-select the identity certificate.
+You basically need to create a profile with 2 parts:  the SCEP profile pointing to the UEM-Access CA integration (for the user's identity cert), and either an Identity Preference configuration in the SCEP payload to set the preference for Safari and WebKit, or a Custom Settings payload that sets the app-specific preference to auto-select the identity certificate.

 1. Click the *SCEP* payload and click **Configure**.
 Choose *AirWatch Certificate Authority* for the *Source* and *Authority* fields.
 Choose *Certificate Authority* and ensure "allow access" is checked.
-1. Click the *Identity Preferences* payload, or the *Custom Settings* payload.
+1. Modify the *Identity Preferences* in the SCEP payload, or add and configure the *Custom Settings* payload.
 Complete the payload settings per the TechZone article.

 **Relevant Documentation:**